MayankB1708/Converge/README.md

 1. **Socket Connection Management**:
    - When a user logs in, the frontend establishes a Socket.IO connection.
-   - The JWT token is sent with the connection request for authentication.
+   - The JWT token from the cookie is used for socket authentication.
    - On the server, a socket middleware validates the token before allowing connection.
    - Connected users are tracked in an in-memory map with their socket IDs and user IDs.
    - When users disconnect, they're removed from this tracking system.

 2. **Chat Initialization**:
-   - When a user opens a chat, the frontend emits a `joinChat` event with the chat ID.
+   - When a user opens a chat, the frontend emits a `joinChat` event with the user ID.
-   - The server adds the user's socket to a room named after the chat ID.
+   - The server adds the user's socket to a room to enable direct messaging.
    - This room-based system ensures messages are only sent to relevant participants.

 3. **Messaging System**:
-   - When a user sends a message, the client emits a `sendMessage` event with message content and chat ID.
+   - When a user sends a message, the client emits a `sendMessage` event with message text and/or image, and recipient ID.
    - The server:
-     - Saves the message to MongoDB with sender, content, chat reference, and timestamp.
+     - Saves the message to MongoDB with senderId, receiverId, text, and image.
-     - Updates the corresponding chat document with the latest message reference.
-     - Emits a `receiveMessage` event to all users in the chat room.
+     - Emits a `receiveMessage` event to the receiver.
    - Recipients' clients listen for `receiveMessage` and update their UI accordingly.
-   - Messages are stored with a `readBy` array to track which users have seen them.

 4. **Typing Indicators**:
-   - When a user starts typing, the client emits a `typing` event with the chat ID.
+   - When a user starts typing, the client emits a `typing` event with the recipient ID.
-   - The server broadcasts this to other users in the chat room.
+   - The server broadcasts this to the recipient.
    - When typing stops (detected by debounced input), a `stopTyping` event is emitted.
    - Recipients show and hide the "user is typing" indicator based on these events.

-5. **Read Receipts**:
-   - When a message appears in a user's viewport, the frontend emits a `messageRead` event.
-   - The server updates the message document by adding the user to the `readBy` array.
-   - The server then emits a `messageStatusUpdate` event to the sender.
-   - The sender's UI updates to show read status (e.g., changing the checkmark color).

 ### Database Integration

 The MongoDB integration is structured for efficient real-time operations:

 1. **Schema Design**:
-   - The three main models (User, Chat, Message) are designed with references to optimize querying.
+   - User and Message models are designed with references for optimal data organization.
-   - The Chat model includes a reference to the latest message, enabling efficient chat list sorting.
    - Indexes are created on frequently queried fields to improve performance.

 2. **Query Optimization**:
-   - Chat list queries use MongoDB aggregation pipeline to populate user details and latest message in a single query.
-   - Message retrieval is paginated, loading only 50 messages at a time with infinite scrolling.
+   - Message retrieval is optimized to efficiently load conversations between users.
-   - Population depth is controlled to prevent excessive database lookups.
+   - User searches use efficient queries to populate the sidebar.

 3. **Data Consistency**:
-   - When a message is sent, both the Message collection and the Chat's latestMessage field are updated in a transaction.
+   - When a message is sent, the Message collection is updated atomically.
-   - User searches use text indexes for efficient partial matching.
-   - Read statuses are updated using MongoDB's `$addToSet` operator to prevent duplicates.
+   - User data is protected with proper validation and access controls.

 ### User Interface Implementation